By: Hussain Saqib

 The biggest proponent of Pakistani-style democracy, ZA Bhutto was succeeded by his spouse, his daughter and then his grandson, his daughter’s son to lead his party.
 The latest transfer of power transaction was made through a will.
 No one outside Bhutto lineage is qualified to lead the Party, and the country.
 The second biggest political party has no better record to show and only the scion of the family can succeed the party leader.
 Other parties, including a religious-political party, have similar arrangements of hereditary succession.

 There are very cogent reasons that do not qualify the present dispensation to be called a democracy.
 One, all the citizens are not equal in the eyes of law and the members of religious majority are more equal than those of the minorities.
 Two, the law and the Constitution encourage discrimination of the basis of religious faith.
 Three, the entire system is based on hereditary politics, dynastic leadership and monarchic styles.
 Four, there is a blatant contempt of law and the courts, including the apex court.
 Five, there are stories of loot and plunder of unprecedented proportion but there is no accountability.
 Six, elections are not transparent and are held on the basis of corrupted electoral lists.
 Seven, the common man has no power to “throw the scoundrels out”.
 Eight, there are different sets of law for the people, the custodians of democracy, and the political elite.
 Nine, there are endless exemptions and immunities to the elite against payment of taxes, prosecution and accountability.
 Ten, in spite of all this, they use the name of democracy to seek protection of their rule.

-The question is why should the people, the courts, the civil society and the Almighty establishment wow to protect a system which is monarchic, autocratic, and corrupt, was thrown up in dubious circumstances and as a result of questionable process, and is not democratic in any sense of the word.
+The question is why should the people, the courts, the civil society and the Almighty establishment wow to protect a system which is exclusive, monarchic, autocratic, and corrupt to the core, was thrown up in dubious circumstances and as a result of questionable process, and is not democratic in any sense of the word.